frost-beta/fine-tune-decoder-js/README.md

 We are choosing this task because:

 1. Qwen2 has a small 0.5B pretrained model.
-2. Qwen2 is multi-lingual and can handle tranlation tasks.
+2. Qwen2 is multi-lingual and can handle translation tasks.
 3. There are high quality English ↔ Chinese corpuses.

 ## Platform